 Do you need or accept shot list for the wedding day to be covered?

 I do accept a shot list if given by my clients (though it's very rare).
-If there are certain details on file, I'll make sure to deliver those demands.
+If there are certain details on file, I'll make sure to deliver those demands as it sees fit depending on the timeline, events, and etc. no photographs throughout the day are guaranteed.
 In general however, I do not need a guide on the main key points and details of the day.
-Most brides bring a standardized check list that they downloaded from many wedding sites and so did many other brides, so individuality from wedding to wedding is hard to come by especially if their friends have the same photos from the same check list!
+Most brides bring a standardized check list that they downloaded from many wedding sites and so did many other brides, so individuality from wedding to wedding it's hard to come by especially if their friends have the same photos from the same check list!
 I prefer to have the trust from my clients to allow my creativity of vision to story tell throughout the day otherwise I'll be possibly missing on finer details/moments just to make sure I covered everything on the list itself.
 The only list I do recommend is the family shot list so we can move faster and save time during the cocktail hour if need be during family photos.
 Please be mindful that with shot list or not, all photos aren't guarunteed due to the nature of weddings.

 When is the best time for family, friends, bridal party, and Bride&Groom formals?